jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "We put an iron rod in each flame and see which heats faster.
 Tip resting on wax at the far end.
 Whichever wax melts first—hottest flame."

 The merchant, blacksmith, and apprentice each light a candle.
-The merchant places two fingers on his wrist and begins counting his pulse aloud.
+The merchant places two fingers on his wrist and begins counting his pulse aloud, slow and even, the way he has practiced.

 "The chimney one is dying.
 Dying.
 Out at thirty-three beats."
 The blacksmith writes it down.

 "Relight it," says the merchant.

-"The inside is dripping wax from the rod!
-Forty-six beats." says the merchant.
+"The room-air rod is dripping wax.
+Forty-six beats."
+The merchant glances over.
 "William, what are you doing?"

-"Outside candle burning.
+"Window candle burning.
 Wax melting now—sixty-five beats."

 "Something in chimney air *kills* fire.
 We already knew that," the blacksmith declares.

 "Or something *isn't* in it.
-But look—the inside candle burned hotter than the outside one.
-Both have good air.
+But look—the room candle burned hotter than the window one.
+Both have fresh air.
 Why the difference?"

 The merchant stops, pen above paper.
 "Fire eats something out of the air.
 That's one finding.
 But there's another.
-The inside candle was hotter than the window candle.
-The air itself—warm air burns hotter than cold."
+The room air was warmer—the hearth has been burning since dawn.
+The window air comes in cold off the street.
+Warm air feeds the flame better than cold."

-"Two things at once."
+"Two findings at once."

-"Two things.
-We have to test them apart."
+"Two.
+We have to test them apart.
+Next time we warm the window air in a pan before it reaches the candle.
+See if the difference vanishes."

+"And my pulse runs faster when I'm excited," the merchant adds, frowning.
+"We should check it against the sand glass before we trust the count."

-"William, get more candles."
+"William, fetch the glass.
+And more candles."

-Test 5: Chimney air—candle dies at thirty-three beats.
-Room air melts wax at forty-six.
-Window air at sixty-five.
+*Test 5, January.
+Chimney air—candle dies at thirty-three beats.
+Room air (warm) melts wax at forty-six.
+Window air (cold) at sixty-five.
+Pulse to be checked against glass.*
-Hypothesis: fire consumes something from air.
-Spent air will not support flame.
+*Supposition: fire consumes something from air.
+Spent air will not support flame.*
-Second hypothesis: cold air weakens the flame even when fresh.
+*Second supposition: cold air weakens the flame even when fresh.
+To separate the two, warm the window air before it reaches the candle.*

 "Maybe it's us?" says the apprentice.

-"Us?" replies the merchant.
+"Us?"

-"I was looking at the candle this time.
-I was close.
-I breathed on the light.
-It got dimmer, like the chimney."
+"I was looking close.
+I breathed on the flame.
+It got dimmer—like the chimney one."

-"We'll test it!" exclaims the merchant as the blacksmith smiles proudly at his apprentice.
+The blacksmith smiles at his apprentice.
+The merchant sets down his pen.

+"Lord Bacon would have liked that.
+The boy notices what we missed."

-"This is our little Bacon.
-Add breath to the list.
-Air from a room with many people breathing.
+"Add breath to the list," the merchant says.
+"Air from a room with many people breathing.
 Air over still water.
 Air from a cellar.
 Whether a mouse in a sealed jar dies the way the candle did—and whether its air then kills a flame."

 "We don't know any of it," says William.